Apple Watch Series 11, Ultra 3 and SE3 review: Which should you buy?

 Finally, Apple Watch SE has had its biggest upgrade in the third-generation, thanks to the always-on display, a feature that once you’ve tried it, you won’t want to go without.
 The latest processor, identical to the Apple Watch Ultra 3, gives access to many of the latest features, all for a starting price that’s a third of the Ultra 3.
 This is a sensational first smartwatch.

-You can also read my first impressions of the iPhone 17 Pro Max
+You can also read my full review of the iPhone 17 Pro and 17 Pro Max